Caulk Cracks and Tears | Substrate Failure

 2. Really strong (too strong!) adhesive properties in the caulk

 Solutions: In both cases, it’s going to mean fixing the substrate.
 These fixes can vary, depending on the substrate.
-It may mean just sanding down the wood trim to blend in with the rest.
+It may just mean sanding down the wood trim to blend in with the rest.
 It may mean some patching of the crumbling asphalt.
 In extreme cases, it will mean completely replacing the substrate.
-Circumstances will vary, so contact us for help sorting out the particulars of your situation, and for information on Sashco’s premium products that can help you avoid this in the future.
+Circumstances vary, so contact us for help sorting out the particulars of your situation.
+To save future headaches, check out more information on Sashco’s premium products.